telefonicaid/fiware-cygnus/reporting_issues_and_contact.md

 * Use [ask.fiware.org](https://ask.fiware.org/questions/) for general questions about FIWARE, e.g. how many cities are using FIWARE, how can I join the accelarator program, etc. Even for general questions about this software, for instance, use cases or architectures you want to discuss.
 * Personal email, as listed below.

-**NOTE**: Please try to avoid personaly emailing the contributors unless they ask for it.
+**NOTE**: Please try to avoid personally emailing the contributors unless they ask for it.
 In fact, if you send a private email you will probably receive an automatic response enforcing you to use [stackoverflow.com](stackoverflow.com) or [ask.fiware.org](https://ask.fiware.org/questions/).
 This is because using the mentioned methods will create a public database of knowledge that can be useful for future users; private email is just private and cannot be shared.

 #Cygnus Core Team
 * [francisco.romerobueno@telefonica.com](mailto:francisco.romerobueno@telefonica.com) **[Main contributor]**